MRI Scan Denied by Insurance: How to Appeal 'Not Medically Necessary'

 - If insurance doesn't respond within 30 days, follow up

-- If they deny your appeal, prepare for external review or regulator escalation
+- If they deny your appeal, prepare for External Independent Review: Complete Guide" class="auto-link">external review*